Miserlou/Zappa/README.md

         },
         "keep_warm": true, // Create CloudWatch events to keep the server warm.
         "keep_warm_expression": "rate(5 minutes)", // How often to execute the keep-warm, in cron and rate format.
 Default 5 minutes.
+        "lambda_description": "Your Description", // However you want to describe your project for the AWS console.
+Default "Zappa Deployment".
         "lambda_handler": "your_custom_handler", // The name of Lambda handler.
 Default: handler.lambda_handler
         "lets_encrypt_key": "s3://your-bucket/account.key", // Let's Encrypt account key path.
 Can either be an S3 path or a local file path.
         "lets_encrypt_schedule": "rate(15 days)" // How often to auto-renew Let's Encrypt certificate on the server.
 Must be set to enable autorenewing, rate or cron syntax.